NIVeriStandAdd-Ons/Automotive-ECU-Controls/README.md

 ### Built Availability ###

-No builds available.
+Builds of this IP are available on the [NI VeriStand Add-ons Community](https://decibel.ni.com/content/docs/DOC-32295).

 ### Quality, Limitations ###

-In used since 2013.
+In use since 2013.

 ### Dependencies ###

-The workspace objects require that you select a DAQ or RIO hardware type in your system.
+Some workspace objects require that you select a DAQ or RIO hardware type in your system.

 ### License ###